free things to do in New York City

 Poetry Reading | Pulitzer Prize-winning poet Paul Muldoon reads from his book Maggot

-Muldoon is also the Poetry Editor of The New Yorker and a fierce advocate for poetry around the world.
-His latest book continues his playful but serious poetics, and Muldoon, in his signature style, "revels in the disorder that wriggles beneath and below even the most rigid order”.
+Muldoon is also the Poetry Editor of The New Yorker and a fierce advocate for poetry around the world. more His latest book continues his playful but serious poetics, and Muldoon, in his signature style, "revels in the disorder that wriggles beneath and below even the most rigid order”.
 (New York Times).
 Muldoon's wife, Jean Hanff Korelitz, will also read.
 Admission, her intelligent, engaging and delicately shaped novel, explores the hazards and rigors of the college admission process.
-Korelitz writes from experience—she worked part-time in the Princeton Office of Admission.
+Korelitz writes from experience—she worked part-time in the Princeton Office of Admission. less

 New York City, NY; NYC